History of penicillin: Patents

 Penicillin patents became a matter of concern and conflict.
 Chain had wanted to apply for a patent but Florey had objected, arguing that penicillin should benefit all.
-He sought the advice of Sir Henry Hallett Dale (Chairman of the Wellcome Trust and member of the Scientific Advisory Panel to the Cabinet of British government) and John William Trevan (Director of the Wellcome Trust Research Laboratory).
-On 26 and 27 March 1941, Dale and Trevan met at Sir William Dunn School of Pathology to discuss the issue.
-Dale specifically advised that patenting penicillin would be unethical.
+Florey sought the advice of Sir Henry Dale, the chairman of the Wellcome Trust and a member of the Scientific Advisory Panel to the British Cabinet, and John William Trevan, the director of the Wellcome Trust Research Laboratory.
+On 26 and 27 March 1941, Dale and Trevan met at Oxford University's Sir William Dunn School of Pathology to discuss the issue.
+Dale advised that patenting penicillin would be unethical.
 Undeterred, Chain approached Sir Edward Mellanby, then Secretary of the Medical Research Council, who also objected on ethical grounds.
 As Chain later admitted, he had "many bitter fights" with Mellanby, but Mellanby's decision was accepted as final.

 In 1945, Moyer patented the methods for production and isolation of penicillin.
-He could not obtain patents in the US as an employee of the NRRL, but filed four patent at the British Patent Office (now the Intellectual Property Office).
+He could not obtain patents in the US as an employee of the NRRL, but filed for patents with the British Patent Office.
 He gave the license to a US company, Commercial Solvents Corporation.
-Although completely legal, Coghill felt it was an injustice for outsiders to have the royalties for the "British discovery."
-A year later, Moyer asked Coghill for permission to file another patent based on the use of phenylacetic acid that increased penicillin production by 66%, but as the principal researcher, Coghill refused.

-When Fleming learned of the American patents on penicillin production, he was infuriated and commented:I found penicillin and have given it free for the benefit of humanity.
+When Fleming learnt of the American patents on penicillin production, he was incensed and commented:I found penicillin and have given it free for the benefit of humanity.
 Why should it become a profit-making monopoly of manufacturers in another country?